Medically reviewed by Drugs.com. Last updated on Mar 8, 2023.

 - A biologically unrelated person who has a connection with the transplant candidate, such as a spouse or significant other, a friend, or a co-worker

 - A person who has heard about the transplant candidate's need

-In paired donation, two or more organ-recipient pairs trade donors so that each recipient gets an organ that is compatible with his or her blood type.
-A nondirected living donor also may participate in paired-organ donation to help match incompatible pairs.
+In paired-organ donation, two or more organ-recipient pairs trade donors so that each recipient gets an organ that is compatible with his or her blood type.
+A nondirected living donor may also participate in paired-organ donation to help match incompatible pairs.

 More than one pair of incompatible living donors and recipients may be linked with a nondirected living donor to form a donation chain in order to receive compatible organs.
 In this scenario, multiple recipients benefit from a single nondirected living donor.